 At the end of the day, most parents will take as much help as they can get, and if you have it from your parents, you’re incredibly fortunate.

-As the old adage goes, “It takes a village to raise a child.”
+The old adage says, “It takes a village to raise a child.”

 Grandparents are a significant part of that village.
 The important thing is to figure out how to be a good grandparent.